skelterjohn/wgo/readme.md

 ###wgo init###

-The init command will create a ".gocfg" directory in the current directory.
+The init command will create a ".gocfg" directory in the current directory, and ".gocfg/gopaths" within it.
 And "src", just to make things clear.

+Extra arguments after `wgo init` will be extra directories listed in ".gocfg/gopaths".
+They must be relative paths, and will be interpreted as being relative to the root of the workspace.

 If you provide a flag `--set-primary=DIR`, then "DIR" will be the first directory listed in ".gocfg/gopaths".
 Being listed first means that it will be where `go get` puts new packages, and where `wgo save` will use as a default location for packages currently outside of "W".

 ###wgo save###

 The save subcommand will find all revision numbers for all dependencies currently used by any package in the workspace, and write them to ".gocfg/vendor.json".

+Since running `wgo save` will print out a list of paths, relative to W, where it will put repositories, it makes sense to put that output into ".gitignore", ".hgignore", or whatever.
+Eg, `W$ wgo save >> .gitignore` is a nice convenience to make sure the repos are not accidentally included in your workspace repository, if you choose to version it.

 ###wgo restore###